-9.4.5.IML.3: Represent the same data in multiple visual formats in order to tell a story about the data.
-9.4.5.DC.4: Model safe, legal, and ethical behavior when using online or offline technology.
+9.4.5.CT.1: Identify and gather relevant data that will aid in the problem-solving process.
 5.MD.B.
 Represent and interpret data.
 2. Make a line plot to display a data set of measurements in fractions of a unit (1/2, 1/4, 1/8).
 Use operations on fractions for this grade to solve problems involving information presented in line plots.